edgelesssys/marblerun/BUILD.md

 ### Create a Manifest

-See the [`how to add a service`](https://marblerun.sh/docs/workflows/add-service/) documentation for more information on how to create a Manifest.
+See the [how to add a service](https://marblerun.sh/docs/workflows/add-service/) documentation on how to create a Manifest.
-You can find the enclave's specific values (MRENCLAVE, MRSIGNER, etc.) in `build/marble-test-config.json`:
+You can find the test enclave's specific values (MRENCLAVE, MRSIGNER, etc.) in `build/marble-test-config.json`:

 ```bash
 $ cat build/marble-test-config.json